vamshikrishnakatkam/nodejs-poc/README.md

-This is a sample node project on crud operations with test cases.
+This is a sample node project on crud operations(APIs) with test cases.
 Before run the project make sure npm install.

 To run the project: npm run dev